8 Delicious Side Dishes To Enjoy With Picanha

 On a hot day, a scoop of Brazilian potato salad will cool you down as you wait eagerly at the grill for a freshly cooked picanha steak!

 So, what makes Brazilian potato salad so good?
-Brazilian potato salad has one (not so) secret ingredient — cooked carrots!
+Brazilian potato salad has one (not so) secret ingredient that make it different from its international counterparts — cooked carrots!

 Chopped into chunks, the carrots are cooked alongside the potatoes.
 As the potatoes go soft, the carrots maintain some give.
 It plays with the textures, adding a new dimension to your steak and potatoes.